 EFS & ESSM Certified Psycho-Sexologist (ECPS)

-The next exam for 'EFS-ESSM Certified Psycho-Sexologists' will take place in Madrid, 3 February 2016
+The next exam for 'EFS-ESSM Certified Psycho-Sexologists' will take place in Lisbon, 28th February 2018

 The ESSM and EFS collaborate to guarantee and promote the highest standards of healthcare in the field of Sexology and Sexual Medicine.
 For these propose educational program and qualification exam were set-up.
 For the first in history, in 2014 the ESSM congress was joint by the EFS congress and qualification examination for mark of excellence is set-up in collaboration between the ESSM and the EFS.